-Any administrator managing a group living or special needs facility knows that furniture is not only important for comfort, but furniture also links consumers and residents to their concept of home.
+Any administrator managing a group living or special needs facility knows that heavy duty furniture is not only important for comfort, but furniture also links consumers and residents to their concept of home.

 Contract lounge furniture and contract bedroom furniture is a must in facilities where heavy use is expected.
 Contract furniture combines the look and feel of residential style furniture with the industry’s highest standards for durability and quality.
 In addition to being designed for heavy use, contract manufacturers have quite a few tricks up their sleeves including fluid and stain resistant upholstery fabrics, solutions for incontinence and limited mobility, fluid-proof mattresses, and seating pieces tested to people weighing up to 500 pounds.

 While those options might have you seeing dollar $ign$, the truth is that contract options are the most affordable since contract distributors have less overhead and therefore sell at lower margins and furniture replacement cycles are extended – all creating the best value for any facility budget.While those options might have you seeing dollar $ign$, the truth is that contract options are the most affordable since contract distributors have less overhead and therefore sell at lower margins and furniture replacement cycles are extended – all creating the best value for any facility budget.